 - Convert a standard video into a time-lapse movie.

-With a dedicated time-lapse camera (or one with a time-lapse mode), then as long as it is stable, and the subject well-lit, the results should be good.
+With a dedicated time-lapse camera (or one with a time-lapse mode) and the right lighting, the results should be good.
 Just make sure the delay between snaps is right for the subject!

-Meanwhile, mobile devices used for recording time-lapse (or even recording the footage to convert to time-lapse) might yield slightly inferior results.
+Meanwhile, mobile devices used for recording time-lapse (or recording the footage to convert to time-lapse) might yield slightly inferior results.
 This might be due to a slightly unstable tripod or simply the device’s weight.
 Meanwhile, issues with auto-focus can affect the quality of the video.

 Not Just Time-Lapse: Hyperlapse Too!